dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 For example, the first example shows how to express the 3-CNF-SAT problem (which is one of the standard NP-complete problems) to the graph clique problem, which is used to prove that CLIQUE is also NP-complete.
 You could construct an instance of the 3-CNF-SAT problem, then show how to transform it into an instance of CLIQUE.

 Note that I want you to do this for a **single concrete instance of the problem**.
 You don't have to produce a general method for converting all instances of one problem to the other.
 Our goal is to dig into the concept of reducibility and understand the technique of using one problem to solve another.
+Make your example different from the one in the book and non-trivial.

+If you are unsure where to get started, I recommend looking at Theorem 34.9, which shows how reduce CIRCUIT-SAT to SAT.
+Understanding that result and then creating another example that illustrates the technique of the proof would be enough to get full credit for this assignment.

+If you want to go on after that and look at some of the harder examples in 34.5, power to you.